apache/jena-site/source/documentation/fuseki2/fuseki-layout.md

 The `system_files/` keeps a copy of any assemblers uploaded to configure the server.
-The master copy is kept in the system database.
+The primary copy is kept in the system database.

 # Resetting